 The idea that Microsoft is pushing is that it is necessary to identify the author of software before admitting it to your machine.
 This would seem to lead to a world where only the blessed could sell software.
 Of course Microsoft would be blessed.
 Small companies might not be blessed, much like the market for software for Sony’s Play Station.

 To protect foreign interests within our computer, proprietary material (movies etc.) may arrive at the machine under control of software agreeable to the material’s owner.
 Just as the timesharing computers of the 70’s did very well at protecting one user from another user’s program, so can we choose mutually acceptable negotiated access policies to material that would satisfy the owners of the valuable material.
 In the 70’s, one programmer might be debugging a program, perhaps even a malicious program on the very machine and at the same time as a mission critical application of another timesharing customer ran.
 People gained a justified confidence in these systems.
-(Bill Gates used one of these systems when he was a teenager!
-I think that he wrote code for the system.)
+(Bill Gates used one of these systems when as a teenager!
+He wrote code for the system.)
 With the qualified exception of Unix, computer security has regressed!

 It is unclear to me, however, whether the underlying hardware may be made sufficiently tamper resistant to make this protection of foreign interests effective.
 Most or perhaps all of these schemes suffer the drawback that one hardware break-in (successful tampering) reveals something like a crypto key which when embedded in an illegally (DMCA) distributed program, defeats access control in un-compromised hardware systems.
 Sony has a scheme that may bear on the problem.